karamat552/SQL-injection-attack/README.md

 #Secure login page.
-This is a secure login page that cannot be easily hacked by sql injection attack.
+This is a secure login page.
-Includes Welcome, Login, Signup and Logout pages it also includes database connection file()
+Includes navigation bar file, Welcome, Login, Signup and Logout pages it also includes database connection file(_dbconnect) i have used xampp server to connect to the database.